-Put simply they aren't that much better than flat screen TVs.
-Most reviewers don't believe the premium price tag of a curved TV is really worth it.
+Put simply curved TVs are not that much better than flat-screen TVs.
+In fact, most reviewers don't believe the premium price tag of a curved TV is really worth it.

 For any real benefits of curved TVs, you either need to sit pretty close to the screen or view from extreme angles.
 If you do like the aesthetics of them and don't mind paying a premium, then curved TVs might just be for you.

-But, if you are looking for a massive improvement to your overall viewing experience, you might be disappointed with curved screens.
-The price-to-benefit, to belabor the point. of them isn't really worth it.
+But, if you are looking for a massive improvement to your overall viewing experience, you might be disappointed with curved-screens.
+Their price-to-benefit isn't really worth it.

 If you like the look of a curved TV, go ahead but don’t expect amazing results from the curve alone.

 Are they just a fad?
 Given their current market share, this would appear to be the case.

 It seems unlikely that even if curved TVs begin to fall in price to be more in line with flat-screen TVs that they will be rescued.

 But, at the end of the day, if you like the look of a curved TV, go ahead and buy it.
 It may, one day, become a retro-classic?

 The choice between the two ultimately falls upon you, the consumer.
 But if you have looked around, you might have realized — they don't seem like they're in it for the long haul.